Breast Implant Illness: The Main Side Effect of Breast Augmentation

 Rare Complications of Breast Implants

-In addition to the abovementioned complications, breast implants have several rare side effects.
+In addition to the abovementioned complications, some of the rare breast augmentation side effects may as be as follows:

 - Breast implant illness (BII);